niamhmacsweeney/ABCD_data_management/README.md

 ### Getting Started

+Before you start planning your own ABCD Study, you should check what research using the ABCD data has been published to date.
+We recommend checking the following databases/lists to get idea of what has been done with the data so far (note, these resources are not comprehensive and may be overlapping but they are a good starting point)

+1. Existing studies of ABCD data found on the ABCD Study website under the <a href="https://abcdstudy.org/publications/">publications</a>
+2. 2.
+NDA "<a href="https://nda.nih.gov/general-query.html?q=query=studies%20~and~%20dataRepositories=Adolescent%20Brain%20Cognitive%20Development%20~and~%20orderBy=id%20~and~%20orderDirection=Ascending">Data from Papers </a> page also has a list of studies that use ABCD data (please see Acknowledgements section for further info on creating an NDA study ID -         you must do this prior to submitting any ABCD paper for publication.
+3. Preregistered studies that plan to use ABCD data can be found on platforms like the <a href= "https://osf.io/search/"< Open Science Framework</a>

-To begin, it is recommended that you consult the following resources before working with the ABCD Data:
+Once you have an idea of existing ABCD research, it is recommended that you consult the following resources before working with the ABCD Data:

-1. ABCD Study Protocols: <a href="https://abcdstudy.org/scientists/protocols/">https://abcdstudy.org/scientists/protocols/</a>
+_1. ABCD Study Protocols: <a href="https://abcdstudy.org/scientists/protocols/">https://abcdstudy.org/scientists/protocols/</a>_

     The ABCD Study has excellent documentation of assessment protocols for every wave.
 At a high level, data collection protocols outline the following: an annual comprehensive battery of physical health, mental health, substance use, culture and environment, and biospecimens; a bi-annual (every 24 months) MRI scan; and intermediate mid-year phone assessments of youth behavior, substance use, and affect.

     You are also encouraged to consult existing literature that uses ABCD data to see if there are any published guidelines or protocols for your variables of interest.
 For example, guidelines for working with the imaging (e.g., <a href="https://doi.org/10.1016/j.neuroimage.2019.116091">Hagler et al., 2019</a> ;<a href="https://doi.org/10.1038/s41593-021-00867-9"> Chaarani et al., 2021</a>), cognition (<a href="https://doi.org/10.1016/j.dcn.2018.02.006">Luciana et al., 2018</a>), puberty measures (<a href="https://doi.org/10.3389/fendo.2021.608575">Cheng et al., 2021</a>; <a href="https://dx.doi.org/10.3389%2Ffendo.2020.549928">Herting & Uban, et al., 2021</a>), assessment of culture and environment (<a href="https://doi.org/10.1016/j.dcn.2021.101021">Gonzales et al., 2021</a>) and substance use behavior (<a href="https://doi.org/10.1016/j.dcn.2018.02.007">Lisdahl et al., 2018</a>) have been published to date.

-2. This preprint: “A practical guide for researchers and reviewers using the ABCD Study and other large longitudinal datasets" doi: to go here
+_2. This preprint: “A practical guide for researchers and reviewers using the ABCD Study and other large longitudinal datasets" doi: to go here_

     This paper is intended as a guide for researchers and reviewers working with ABCD data, highlighting the features of the data (and the strengths and limitations therein) as well as relevant analytical and methodological considerations.
 It arose out of discussions from the Modelling Developmental Change ABCD Workshop held in July 2021.
 It is strongly encouraged that you consult this document when designing your ABCD project as the information contained within provides an excellent (and fairly comprehensive) framework to ease you into working with large, multi-modal datasets like ABCD.
 It also goes into greater details about the resources listed below (e.g., ABCD workshop, data dictionary, DEAP etc.)